rkapl123/rkapl123.github.io/README.md

 ### A nice VB script to get the title of the current desktop wallpaper

-As I'm a fond user of beautiful landscape wallpapers and also like to know the whereabouts of these pictures, I always try to store the information in the title of these pictures.
+As I'm a fond user of beautiful landscape wallpapers and also like to know the location of these pictures, I always try to store the information in the title of these pictures.
-From [what I've seen](https://techdows.com/2016/01/where-windows-10-themes-photos-were-taken.html) this is also done for Windows 10 desktop themes.
+From [what I've seen](https://techdows.com/2016/01/where-windows-10-themes-photos-were-taken.html) this is also done for several Windows 10 desktop themes.

 Now, if there is a wallpaper displayed that I'm not really familiar with, I wanted a quick way get to this info.
 Following script, derived from raveren's [https://gist.github.com/raveren/ab475336cc69879a378b](https://gist.github.com/raveren/ab475336cc69879a378b) does this job quite properly, if there are no unicode characters in the path.